convenia/Pigeon/docs/EVENT_DRIVEN.md

 ## Listening For Events

-The previous section have introduced the `emmit` method, but this method will send the event to an exchange without a binded queue, the emitter is talking but no one is listening... our shipping service should listen for orders from payment service, lets do this.
+The previous section have introduced the `dispatch` method, but this method will send the event to an exchange without a binded queue, the emitter is talking but no one is listening... our shipping service should listen for orders from payment service, lets do this.

 ```PHP
 Pigeon::events('payment.purchase.done')